WHAT DO I NEED TO PROVE TO GET COMPENSATION THROUGH AN ASBESTOS TRUST FUND?

 Dozens of asbestos trust funds have been established to provide financial support to victims and their families.
 This raises an important question: How do you get compensation from an asbestos trust fund?
 You need to prove both injury and liability.
-Here, our Buffalo, NY mesothelioma attorneys highlight three key aspects of a successful asbestos trust fund claim.
+Here, our skilled mesothelioma attorneys highlight three key aspects of a successful Buffalo asbestos trust fund claim.

 Building a Successful Mesothelioma Claim in New York

 All Buffalo asbestos trust fund claims start with the medical records.
 Without comprehensive medical documentation, victims will not be able to access the compensation they deserve.
 As a general rule, this includes medical documentation confirming the diagnosis—either that the patient has mesothelioma or that they have another type of asbestos-related medical condition.
 Depending on the specific nature of the case, key medical records may also include things like pathology reports and computed tomography (CT) scans.
 Finally, most claims will include one (or more) supporting statements from licensed physicians.